What is Log File Analyzer?

 How Does It Work?

-Data extraction: The website log file analyzer tool extracts relevant data from the website's log files, including IP addresses, request methods, requested resources, HTTP status codes, user agents, referrers, and bytes transferred.
+Data extraction: The log file analyzer first extracts information from the website's log files.
+These log files record details about every visit, IP addresses, request methods, HTTP status codes, user agents, referrers, and bytes transferred.

-Data analysis: The website log file analyzer tool then analyzes the normalized data to identify patterns and trends in website traffic, user behavior, and server performance.
+Data analysis: Once the data is cleaned up and standardized, the log analyzer can accurately analyze patterns and trends in website traffic, user behaviour, and server performance.
 This can include identifying the most frequently accessed pages and resources, the most popular user agents and referrers, and any errors or issues that are occurring on the website.

 What Data Does a Log File Contain?